 Jasmine white rice: 1/4 cup uncooked=180 calories 0 grams fiber 3 g protein

 Brown rice: 1 cup cooked=215 calories 3.5 grams fiber 5 g protein

-I hope this gives you an idea why some of us are a work in progress by becoming vegan.
+I hope this gives you an idea of why some of us are a work in progress by becoming vegan.
 It may or may not be right for you.
 Mark and I are learning about becoming healthier one day at a time.
 I will have a bagel with cream cheese, just in case you are wondering!
-Life is good when I’m trying to free my body from pain and becoming stronger every day.
+Life is good when I’m trying to free my body from pain and become stronger every day.
 May God bless you in your endeavors to become prepared for the unexpected!